Drug Court

 - Continued positive urinalyses results after completion of treatment

-- And/or failure to comply with other program requirements
+- Failure to comply with other program requirements

 Participants may be terminated by the State Attorney's Office if she/he is formally charged with any of the following crimes: